janishutz/libreevent/notes.md

 # Account view:

-- Also update data in db when user goes to purchase to prevent clearing during purchase

 - Load all orders of customer from db when selecting tickets and save to memory to check if ticket count has been exceeded or not.